rubys/bootstrap/bylaws.md

 (e)       Each Director (other than the TAC Director) shall be an employee of the Member which nominated or appointed him or her.
-Each Director (other than the TAC Director) shall hold office until the earliest to occur of the expiration of the term for which such Director was elected and such Director’s successor is elected and qualified, or until his or her earlier death, resignation, removal or termination of employment for any reason with the nominating or appointing Member, and in the case of a Platinum or Silver Director, until the earlier of (i) expiration or termination of Membership of the Member that
+Each Director (other than the TAC Director) shall hold office until the earliest to occur of the expiration of the term for which such Director was elected and such Director's successor is elected and qualified, or until his or her earlier death, resignation, removal or termination of employment for any reason with the nominating or appointing Member, and in the case of a Platinum or Silver Director, until the earlier of (i) expiration or termination of Membership of the Member that